nesarares/watermark-steganography/README.md

 # Watermark embedding using image steganography

-> Project for university (Modular arithmetics and cryptography)
+University project - Modular arithmetics and cryptography

 ## Running the project